Dwayne Johnson is a contender in NBC sitcom 'Young Rock' - WTMJ

 “I think the people will prepare me.
 I can say that,” he replied with a laugh.

 Using the candidacy as a device to revisit his past was suggested by Nahnatchka Khan, executive producer of “Young Rock,” he told The Associated Press on Tuesday.
 Johnson also is an executive producer for the series, debuting Feb.
-16, with his younger versions played by Adrian Groulx and Bradley Constant.
+16, with his younger versions played by Adrian Groulx, Bradley Constant and Uli Latukefu.

 “We were trying to figure out a creative way that I can be intertwined in every episode, to be part of it.
 This was (Khan’s) idea, and at first I was a little reticent about it because it’s political,” he said.
 “You just knew that by the time the show was coming out, politics was gong to take yet another hard turn and be so polarizing as it is.”